 Extra Credit: Monitor & Perfect

 Keep a close eye on your credit score throughout the repair process, as its daily changes will serve as an indication of your progress.
-You can do so for free on WalletHub, the only site with free daily credit-score updates.
+You can do so for free on WalletHub, the first site with free daily credit-score updates.
 We’ll also analyze your latest credit score to identify weaknesses and tell you how to improve.

 For more information, check out WalletHub’s top tips for everyday credit improvement.
 And if you’re dealing with really significant damage, you might also want to check out our guide on how to rebuild your credit completely.